Reds vs. Royals Player Props Betting Odds

-Player prop bet options for Bobby Witt Jr., Jonathan India and others are listed when the Kansas City Royals host the Cincinnati Reds at Kauffman Stadium on Tuesday (first pitch at 8:10 PM ET).
+Sportsbooks have set player props for Jonathan India, Bobby Witt Jr. and others when the Cincinnati Reds visit the Kansas City Royals at Kauffman Stadium on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!